-American Tourister have added a couple of nice features on this luggage range for those looking for a little more comfort and pleasure while traveling.
+American Tourister has added a couple of nice features on this luggage range for those looking for a little more comfort and pleasure while traveling.
 Although they are a little more expensive than the bottom end Fieldbrook series, it is well worth the price.

-Durability and Strength: For sheer protection, a hardcase is always best.
+For sheer protection, a hardcase is always best.
 So, if you plan on taking things that might break, I would go with a Samsonite, with the Omni being the entry level model.

 In general Samsonites are going to last you longer, or Delsey’s if you want to check out the options they have.
 American Tourister just lacks the materials and quality of their more expensive competitor.